Updated 11/27/2023: When you Pick a puppy from a litter it can be an exciting yet daunting experience, especially if you’re first-time dog owners.

 Puppies that stop biting when people or dogs show pain are more likely to develop into adult dogs with good control over their mouths.
 Don’t be too concerned if the puppy notes your reaction, stops for a moment, and then returns to nibbling your fingers.
 This is normal.

-Now that you have your perfect pup it’s time to give them a name.
-To help we have put together lists of names to help you to choose a name.
+Once you have selected your puppy you need to give them a name.
+To help we have put together a few naming guides to help you to choose.

 - Unique Dog Names: Plus How to Pick One